 A false cyst does not contain a secretory lining.
 These usually occur due to an injury of the tissues.
 In many cases, these cysts wall themselves off and are not a bother.

 Just as the name implies, follicular cysts develop around dilated hair follicles.
 A follicular cyst can be considered sebaceous or epidermoidal.

 A sebaceous cyst is a common occurrence in older dogs.
 They occur as a result of inflamed hair follicles.
-The over-production of sebum (oily substance) Sebaceous cysts on a dog will take one of three trajectories:
+The over-production of sebum (oily substance) on a dog will have one of three results:

 1) It will dissolve on its own.